Chile

 Santiago • Valparaiso

-April 2019 • Santiago sprawls in a valley between two mountain ranges, the air usually hazy with urban exhaust.
+April 2019 • Chile's two largest cities are like Los Angeles and San Francisco.
+Santiago sprawls in a valley between two mountain ranges, the air often hazy with urban exhaust.
 Valparaiso is perched on a cluster of vertiginous hills overlooking the Pacific, its air churned by cool ocean breezes.
-Chile's two largest cities are a lot like Los Angeles and San Francisco.
-Santiago has the stronger arts institutions; Valparaiso has the more vivid street canvas: murals, graffiti, brightly painted whatnot.
-Valparaiso is a leftist safe zone; Santiago—the beating financial heart of South America's most stable economy as well as home to a grueling museum about the Pinochet era—is where the gears grind the loudest.
-Most notable difference between the two cities and their California cousins: Santiago and Valparaiso are only an hour apart via bus.
+Santiago has larger arts institutions; Valparaiso has a more vivid street canvas: murals, graffiti, brightly painted whatnot.
+Valparaiso is a leftist safe zone; Santiago is the beating financial heart of South America's most stable economy, as well as home to a grueling museum about the Pinochet era.
+The most notable difference between the two cities and their California cousins: Santiago and Valparaiso are only an hour apart via bus.